dockers-x/rclone-backup/README.md

 #### BACKUP_KEEP_DAYS

-Only keep last a few days backup files in the storage system.
-Set to `0` to keep all backup files.
+Only keep backup files from the last few days in the storage system.
+Set to `0` to disable cleanup by days.

+Default: `0`

+#### BACKUP_KEEP_COUNT

+Keep only the specified number of latest backup files in the storage system.
+Set to `0` to disable cleanup by count.
+When enabled, only the N most recent backups will be retained, and older ones will be deleted regardless of their age.

+**Note:** This option works independently from `BACKUP_KEEP_DAYS`.
+You can use both options together, or use only one of them.

 Default: `0`